-Stay stylishly serene on your way to your next stretching session with Leah Farquharson’s yoga mat bag, inspired by the 2016 Great British Sewing Bee.
+Stay stylishly serene on your way to your next stretching session with Leah Farquharson’s yoga mat bag, inspired by The Great British Sewing Bee in 2016.
 Our free tutorial will talk you through step by step how to make this easy sewing project.

 You will need

 - Cotton fabric: 70x90cm (28x35in), for the outer bag